Sharp Sensitivity Analysis for Inverse Propensity Weighting via Quantile Balancing: Sensitivity analysis

 \begin{enumerate}[label=(\roman*),topsep=0pt,itemsep=-1ex] \item When $\Lambda = 1$ (i.e. no confounding is allowed), the quantile balancing bounds collapse to the usual IPW estimate of $\psi_{\textup{T}}$ under unconfoundedness. \item The quantile balancing bounds are sample bounded, i.e. $\min_i Y_i \leq \hat{\psi}_{\textup{T}}^- \leq \hat{\psi}_{\textup{T}}^+ \leq \max_i Y_i$. \item The quantile balancing bounds are always a subset of the ZSB bounds and, outside of knife-edge cases, are a strict subset. \item The optimization problem (\ref{qbalance_psiT}) is convex and can be solved efficiently.
 In fact, it reduces to a standard quantile regression problem.
-See Appendix \ref{appendix:computation} for implementation details.\\ \end{enumerate} One can also apply quantile balancing to unstabilized IPW estimators at the cost of properties \ref{prop:SampleBound} and \ref{prop:ZSBSubset}.
+See Appendix A for implementation details.\\ \end{enumerate} The property \ref{prop:nest_ipw} leads us to call quantile balancing a ``sensitivity analysis for IPW."
+One can also apply quantile balancing to unstabilized IPW estimators at the cost of properties \ref{prop:SampleBound} and \ref{prop:ZSBSubset}.
+See Appendix B for computational details, including for Augmented IPW estimators.

 The quantile balancing idea extends easily to other causal estimands.
 To compute bounds for $\psi_{\textup{C}}$, one only needs to exchange the definitions of ``treated" and ``control" and solve the same optimization problem.
-Subtracting the bounds for $\psi_{\textup{T}}$ and $\psi_{\textup{C}}$ gives bounds for $\psi_{\textup{ATE}}$, and bounds for $\psi_{\textup{ATT}}$ follow from a similar principle (see Appendix \ref{appendix:computation} for the exact formula).
+Subtracting the bounds for $\psi_{\textup{T}}$ and $\psi_{\textup{C}}$ gives bounds for $\psi_{\textup{ATE}}$, and bounds for $\psi_{\textup{ATT}}$ follow from a similar principle (see Appendix A for the exact formula).

-To form confidence intervals based on quantile balancing, we follow ZSB \cite{zsb2019} and propose using the percentile bootstrap.
+To form confidence intervals based on quantile balancing, we follow \cite{zsb2019} and propose using the percentile bootstrap.
 If $[\hat{\psi}_b^-, \hat{\psi}_b^+]$ are quantile balancing bounds estimated in the $b^{\text{th}}$ of $B$ bootstrap samples, we report the quantile balancing $1 - \alpha$ confidence interval as:

 As is standard for bootstrap-based IPW inference, we require re-estimating the nominal propensity score separately in each bootstrap replication.
-That requirement does not extent to the conditional quantiles.
+That requirement does not extend to the conditional quantiles.
 While the conditional quantiles can be re-estimated within bootstraps, our inference results will also apply if they are taken from the main dataset.
-This is important to keep inference computationally tractable.
+This helps keep inference computationally tractable.